tempire/festival/articles/showcase_the_venue-2012-09-01.md

 ### Rooms
 <img src="/images/articles/bedroom.jpg" align="right" />
 If you decide you want to spend your evenings lounging instead of driving home, you can stay in one of Gold Country's affordable suites.
-We'll be providing a block of rooms you can rent along a delightful balcony.
+We'll be providing a block of rooms you can rent alongside a delightful balcony.
 If the weather is nice, the balcony may be used to host part of the event.

 ### Extras
 <img src="/images/articles/spirits.jpg" align="right" />